The Poisson Regression in R

 head(warpbreaks)

-The $breaks$ variable is considered a response variable since it contains the number of breaks (count of breaks).
+The $breaks$ variable is a response variable since it contains the number of breaks (count of breaks).
 The $tension$ and $type$ variables are taken as predictor variables.

 pois_mod <- glm(breaks ~ wool + tension, data = warpbreaks, family = poisson)